ivyldewitt/gc-go-projects/golang-log.md

 * Unsigned ints vs ints: unsigned means it starts at 0 and up, regular ints go from negative to positive.

 * String Types - a string is effectively a slice of bytes, which are an alias for an uint8.
-* Because of this, we can use a variety of string formatting methods to reveal the hexidecimal codes, unicode, and various other formats of the strings.
+* Because of this, we can use a variety of string formatting methods to reveal the hexadecimal codes, unicode, and various other formats of the strings.

 **How does this build on from yesterday?**:
-Yesterday I mostly focused on the variable exercises, and learned about bool types - which are a way to eval true/false statements.
+Yesterday I mostly focused on the variable exercises, and learned about bool types - which are a way to evaluate true/false statements.

 **Key Takeways & Points to Review**: